kobby-pentangeli/imagico/README.md

 3. *Remove* a message from a PNG file;
 4. *Print* a list of PNG chunks that can be searched for messages.

-This project is based on the the [pngme book](https://picklenerd.github.io/pngme_book/).
+This project is based on the [pngme book](https://picklenerd.github.io/pngme_book/).

 ## Setup